 55 days, indeterminate

 — 'McGee' is a very early maturing variety.
-Its fruits weigh between one to three ounces and are red, smooth-skinned, and globe-shaped.
+Its fruit weigh between one to three ounces and are red, smooth-skinned, and globe-shaped.
 They are pleasantly mild, slightly tart with a good lingering aftertaste.
 It is a heavy producer and although suitable for snacking and salads, primarily used for juicing and canning.
 Developed in Texas, 'McGee' is tolerant of, and will continue to set fruit in high temperatures and hot, dry weather.